nashiradeer/deerlin-for-jekyll/README.md

 ## Config file (_config.yml)

+The configuration file is located in the root folder of the project, it contains the properties that will be applied to the web site as a whole.

 ### noscript
 An error note displayed for users who have not allowed JavaScript to run in their browsers.